AP Source: Kaepernick ready to compete to play

-PHILADELPHIA — Colin Kaepernick wants to play in the NFL, even if he has to compete to get on the field.
+PHILADELPHIA — Colin Kaepernick is eager to prove he’s good enough to play in the NFL.

 A person close to Kaepernick told The Associated Press on Friday: “Colin has always been prepared to compete at the highest level and is in the best shape of his life.”
 The person spoke anonymously because of the confidential nature of discussions with teams.